 Ghana's annual inflation rate rose to 10.4% in December of 2020 from an eight-month low of 9.8% in the previous month, partly due to the ongoing depreciation of the cedi and disruptions in agricultural activity amidst the global pandemic.
 Prices continued to climb for food products (14.1% vs 11.7% in November) while slowed for non-food products (7.7% vs 8.3%).
 On a monthly basis, consumer prices were up 0.9%, the most since June, after increasing 0.3% in the previous month. source: Ghana Statistical Service

-Inflation Rate in Ghana averaged 15.81 percent from 1998 until 2020, reaching an all time high of 63.10 percent in March of 2001 and a record low of 0.40 percent in May of 1999.
+Inflation Rate in Ghana averaged 15.77 percent from 1998 until 2020, reaching an all time high of 63.10 percent in March of 2001 and a record low of 0.40 percent in May of 1999.
 This page provides - Ghana Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Ghana Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2020.
+Ghana Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.